braze-inc/braze-docs/_docs/_partners/data_and_infrastructure_agility/ab_testing/jacquard/jacquard.md

 #### Step 5: Jacquard integration inputs

-Navigate back to your Jacquard campaign and click the **Braze integration** button.
+Navigate back to your Jacquard campaign and select the **Braze integration** button.

 The schedule campaign window will pop up.
 Here, select your Braze campaign from the dropdown list.
 Next, select the date and time your campaign is scheduled to start and complete.
 Lastly, input the send time your A/B test is scheduled to complete, and save the details.
 The time zone of your Braze account will appear near the campaign dropdown to ensure the times align between applications.